Creating an Extension

 Common properties

-Generally, there are two types of controls in Flet:
+Generally, there are three types of controls in Flet:

 import flet as ft